-If you recently lost mobility or feeling in part of your body, you may be facing significant lifestyle changes.
+When you suddenly and unexpectedly go from full range of motion to a loss of mobility or feeling in part of your body, you will be facing significant lifestyle changes.
 You might need help to perform daily activities or require modifications in your home to help you get around.
 Extensive medical procedures or rehabilitation sessions may be putting a financial strain on you and your family.
-Those paralyzed from an injury faces a long road to recovery and will be thrown many challenges along the way.
+Those paralyzed from an injury face a long road to recovery and will be thrown many challenges along the way.

 We cannot begin to imagine the physical and emotional pain you may be going through, but our compassionate catastrophic injury attorneys are here to help you attain your legal goals.
 If you or a loved one suffered a loss of mobility in an accident caused by a negligent party, reach out to a Tampa paralysis injury lawyer today.

 Accidents that May Result in Loss of Mobility

 Paralysis can be caused by a sudden accident or a life-long illness or a medical condition.
 Diseases that may lead to paralysis include multiple sclerosis, cerebral palsy, and muscular dystrophy.
 Singular incidents that may cause complete or partial paralysis include:

 Many of these incidents result in traumatic brain injuries or spinal cord damage that can lead to mobility loss.
 The type of accident you were in could impact the way a paralysis injury attorney would proceed with your case, so it is best to hire legal counsel before filing a claim.

 What are the Different Types of Paralysis Injuries?

 Mobility loss is typically caused by a blow to the spine or head.
 The part of your spinal column that is affected in the accident can determine whether you become partially or completely paralyzed.